djross22/ligafy_flow_analysis_git_repo/README.md

 - cmdstanpy, version 1.1.0

 ## Data Analysis Pipeline:
+Because of size constraints, this repository only contains example raw data for 2 datasets (.fcs files).
+Summary data is included for all datasets.

 First run the analysis notebooks for each flow cytometry dataset, in order.
 For example, in the folder `/2023-08-24_12-plasmids_4-ligands_Cytom/plate_1/Jupyter notebooks`, run these notebooks in order:
 ```